AREA SETUP

 Word flashcards

 Use the cards to spark a conversation with your group or in your reading and writing area.
 They may also be used to identify your thematic bins.
-(Open word flashcards-The ice cream shop) (Open giant word flashcards-The ice cream shop) Print. sundae, cone, slushie, banana split, frozen yogurt, milkshake, chocolate, caramel, candy, peanuts, frozen treat, strawberry
+(Open word flashcards-Ice cream shop) (Open giant word flashcards-Ice cream shop) Print. sundae, cone, slushie, banana split, frozen yogurt, milkshake, chocolate, caramel, candy, peanuts, frozen treat, strawberry.

 Story and memory game-The ice cream shop